Joanne Davies

 Joanne Davies (born 10 September 1972) is a former English badminton player, capped 44 times for England and reached No. 8 in the World.

-Biography
+Early life

+She lived on Yarborough Road in Grimsby, and attended the Whitgift School.

+Career

 She has won team gold and individual silver medals in the 1998 Commonwealth Games.
 She represented Great Britain at the 2000 Summer Olympics in Sydney, Australia.
 Davies was 11 weeks pregnant while she competing in Sydney.
 Davies married former Dutch national badminton player Jurgen van Leeuwen, and her son Ethan also played badminton.

 She was the English National runner-up with her doubles partner Nichola Beck during the 1995 English National Championships.